 Update Your Resume

 Showcase all that you accomplished over the summer by reflecting on your experiences and what competencies you gained or strengthened by updating your resume.
-You may want to login to Handshake or call the Career Center to set up an appointment with an adviser to discuss your summer experiences, review your resume, and develop action steps upon your return to campus as well.
+You may want to login to Handshake or call the Greene Center to set up an appointment with an adviser to discuss your summer experiences, review your resume, and develop action steps upon your return to campus as well.

 Prepare for Early Fall Recruiting Deadlines

 Some industries, including banking, consulting, engineering, and technology, recruit for full-time and summer internship opportunities early in the fall semester.
 Take the summer to develop your list of target companies, identify application timelines, and connect with alumni and other professionals that work in those industries/firms.